Wednesday, May 22, 2024

 Yasuhiro Sasaki, Mayor of the town joined with students

 On the day of the event, Mayor Yasuhiro Sasaki joined the children in planting rice with their bare feet!
-In addition, Mr. Sadao Kamata, principal of Shinryu Elementary School, paid a pep talk to the children and took pictures with them!
+In addition, Mr. Sadao Kamata, principal of Manryu Elementary School, paid a pep talk to the children and took pictures with them!
 Mr. Kitajima from Sorachi Agricultural Extension Center and Mr. Kashima, a reporter of Kita Sorachi Newspaper also visited the event.

 Greetings on behalf of the students